kmather73/NotHotdog-Classifier/README.md

 | Fully connected		| output 2   									|
 | Softmax               | output 2                                      |

-To actually code this up we will use a library called Karas which is build on top of TensorFlow
+To actually code this up we will use a library called Karas which is built on top of TensorFlow

 ```
 def karasModel(inputShape):